bgpurzycki/Evolution-of-Religion-and-Morality/README.md

 Purzycki, B. G., Apicella, C., Atkinson, Q., Cohen, E., McNamara, R. A., Willard, A. K., Xygalatas, D., Norenzayan, A., and Henrich, J. (2016).
 Moralistic Gods, Supernatural Punishment and the Expansion of Human Sociality.
 Nature, 530(7590): 327-330. https://doi.org/10.1038/nature16980

-Questions should be directed to both Benjamin Grant Purzycki (bgpurzycki [at] cas.au.dk) and Martin Lang (martinlang [at] mail.muni.cz).
+Questions should be directed to both Martin Lang (martinlang [at] mail.muni.cz) and Benjamin Grant Purzycki (bgpurzycki [at] cas.au.dk).

 ## Publications